zhongdj/Lifecycle/README.txt

 https://github.com/zhongdj/Lifecycle-StaticWeaver-maven-plugin

 Release Notes
+0.9.12
+[ Improvement ] Relation Object, which is created from Java Dynamic Proxy, is supported as well.

 0.9.11
 [ Improvement ] @LifecycleMeta is @Inherited, which supports Spring Bean Factory using Proxy class.
 [ BUG FIX ] NPE while cannot find Relation Field style accessor from interface or class, which might defined the accessor in a property style.